 Cubans are a people that are filled with a fervour for life that is manifested in almost everything they do.
 They are a musical people, and it would seem that the rhythm beats within them.
 By strolling around Havana’s streets, you will be lured primarily by the sounds of guitars and many types of percussion, as well as basses and trumpets occasionally, the sounds of which reverberate throughout the colourful town, like a call to celebrate life!
-Naturally adept in rumba, Afro-Cuban jazz and salsa melodies, the Cubans will get their musical instruments out and play in the middle of the street for no apparent reason.
+Naturally adept in rumba, Afro-Cuban jazz and salsa melodies, the Cubans will get their percussion lessons and bring their musical instruments out and play in the middle of the street for no apparent reason.
 In one of Havana’s most lively neighbourhoods, Callejon de Hamel, the vibrant alleys and side roads are brightly decorated with wall art made by locals, while visiting on the weekends increases your chances of stumbling across a full scale street party filled with local music and dancing!

 The art and architecture: